Home Help for families Information & Advice Benefits & money Benefits & tax credits Tax credits

 The government is in the process of replacing tax credits with the new Universal Credit.

 It is no longer possible to make a new claim for tax credits as most new claimants are expected to claim Universal Credit instead.
-The only exception to this are disabled people who are getting a payment known as the severe disability premium as part another means tested benefit.
-They are exempt from claiming Universal Credit.

-Child tax credit is paid to families who have at least one dependent child.
+Child Tax Credit is paid to families who have at least one dependent child.
 This means a child aged under 16 or a 16-19 year old who is in certain types of education or training.

 The amount that you get depends on your family circumstances and your annual income.
-You get extra child tax credit payments if you have a child with a disability who gets Disability Living Allowance (DLA), Personal Independence Payment (PIP) or who is registered blind.
+You get extra Child Tax Credit payments if you have a child with a disability who gets Disability Living Allowance (DLA), Personal Independence Payment (PIP) or who is registered blind.

 Make sure that you tell the Tax Credits Office as soon as you can if you are awarded DLA or PIP at any rate for your child, or if you have an existing award that is increased to the highest rate of the DLA care component or the enhanced rate of the daily living component of PIP.
 If you wait more than a month before telling them about this you are likely to miss out on getting these extra tax credit payments backdated.